astronomer/astro-docs/enterprise/v0.25/04_deploy/03_deploy-cli.md

 This guide provides the setup steps for deploying DAGs to Astronomer using the Astronomer CLI.

 If you've used the Astronomer CLI to develop locally, you'll find it similarly easy to deploy your DAGs to an Airflow Deployment on Astronomer.
 The Astronomer CLI builds your DAGs into a Docker image alongside all other files in your Airflow project directory, including your Python and OS-level packages, your Dockerfile, and your plugins.
-The resulting image is then used to generate a set of Docker containers for each of Airflow's core components which can then be pushed to Astronomer.
+The resulting image is then used to generate a set of Docker containers for each of Airflow's core components.

 For guidance on automating this process, refer to [Deploy to Astronomer via CI/CD](/docs/enterprise/v0.25/deploy/ci-cd/).
 To learn how to add Python and OS-level packages or otherwise customize your Docker image, read [Customize your Image](/docs/enterprise/v0.25/develop/customize-image/).